 - Back pain after standing for a long time

-What's more, if your back or neck is the only thing that's sore or worked after a workout, you probably aren't using your core to support the movement you're doing, Wiersum says.
+What's more, if your back or neck is the only thing that's sore or worked after a core workout, you probably aren't using your core to support the movement you're doing, Wiersum says.
 That can be a sign of a weak core.

 "Another way is to check when you're doing a push-up or a plank.
 Does it look like your belly button is pushing outwards?
 If so, try and engage to bring it towards your spine," she says.
 If you feel that outward push and you can't pull it in, your core is on the weaker side.

 And while there are a few ways you can test your core strength, doing a bunch of crunches isn't one of them.
-Instead, Wiersum recommends this exercise:
+Instead, Wiersum recommends this core exercise:

 - Lie on your back, arms up toward the ceiling to start.